msan126/Softwares-documentation/docs/source/Running code/virtualenv.rst

 Linux
 ######

-Creation
-********

 To create a new virtual environment, you have two possibilities.
-The new virtual environment can be created in an hpc or on your own terminal.
-Select where you want to have it, then open a new terminal and follow the next steps:
+A new virtual environment can be created on hpc or on your local machine.
+Select the place you want it, then open a new terminal and follow the next steps.

 .. code-block:: python
     virtualenv --system-site-packages -p python3 ./tensorflow[version]